By Duncan Hall

 To add insult to injury, Meik’s ingenious use of tubigrip ankle compression material over one’s trousers and back over the sock prevented leaches climbing up ones legs.
 I blamed a bear as the culprit as these were hung up along with everything else, which is suspended from the ground to prevent scorpions and such like from taking refuge in shoes, socks and bags.
 Anyway on the last day my tubigrip was nowhere to be seen and despite my hiking gaters, I had numerous leaches which had ascended as far as my back.
 These feed efficiently on blood but are otherwise harmless and are now removed by DEET rather than a cigarette.
 They do liberate an anticoagulate and the bleeding sites continue to ooze blood for some time.

-I leave the jungle with fine memories, a range of healing insect bites and a reminder that good kit and notably foot ware is essential for this trip.
+I leave the jungle with great memories, a range of healing insect bites and a reminder that good kit and notably foot ware is essential for this trip.